|

 The implementation must not invoke the select command if there are

-no elements in the List
+no elements in the List, because if the

-is empty the selection does
+List is empty the selection does

 not exist.
 In this case the implementation should remove or disable the